-As good as the food is, the space plays an equally large part of why The Mill is so great.
-The inside is huge so you never have to wait long for a table even when the line to order looks daunting, and the wooden beams and natural light make it look like a spread in a Swedish architecture magazine or like how we would design a wing of an art museum.
-Somehow all of that together means you can just as happily come here for a quick breakfast with a friend as you can for a casual date with someone from your kickball league, or to post up for a few hours with your laptop to write a Harry Potter musical you know will be all over Pottermore when you’re finished.
+As good as the food is, the space plays an equally large part in what makes The Mill so great.
+The inside is huge, and the wooden beams and natural light make it look like a spread in a Swedish architecture magazine or like how we would design a wing of an art museum.
+It all means you can just as happily come here for a quick breakfast with a friend as you can for a casual date with someone from your kickball league, or to post up for a couple hours with a book.
 It’s a rare experience, even in a city that tries to make everything as casual as possible, and if paying $8 for a slice of toast is all it takes to get in here, it’s worth it.

 Avocado toast as simple as it gets, but also as good as it gets.